-Mark Smeeth (user) has access to a critical business application.
-He leaves his user name and password on a sticky note on his computer monitor at his desk.
+Mark has access to a critical business application.
+He leaves his username and password on a sticky note on his computer monitor at his desk.
 Despite the security measures (authorization and authentication controls) in place on the server, Mark's negligence increases the risk that an unauthorized person will access the server and application data.

 When a parent entity is deleted, the child entities are not automatically included in assessments in which their parents had participated.

-By default, entity relationship propagation settings are disabled.
+Entity relationship propagation settings are disabled by default.